A recent study suggests drivers with ADHD are around 50 percent more likely to be involved in a serious car accident.

 Attention Deficit Hyperactivity Disorder (ADHD) is a condition diagnosed in young children, however, some are diagnosed in teens or into adulthood.
 With more teens and adults being diagnosed with ADHD, it is becoming increasingly important to be aware of the symptoms and understand how it can impact an individual’s risk of causing a car accident.

 Attention Deficit Hyperactivity Disorder is a behavioral disorder affecting 10 percent of children.
 Boys are more likely to be diagnosed with ADHD than girls.
-ADHD affects the individual’s ability to think and focus.
+ADHD affects an individual’s ability to think and focus.
 Hyperactivity can be of three types:

 - The inattentive type